apache/nifi-fds/README.md

 # Apache NiFi Fluid Design System

 The Apache NiFi Fluid Design System module is an atomic reusable platform providing consistent set of UI/UX components for open source friendly web applications to consume.
-Checkout the demo web application on the `gh-pages` branch to see a complete example of an Angular application that leverages this NGModule.
-This demo application allows users to interact with and provides sample code for the available UI/UX components: [https://apache.github.io/nifi-fds/](https://apache.github.io/nifi-fds/).
+Checkout the demo web application on the `gh-pages` branch to see a complete example of an Angular application that leverages this NgModule.
+This demo application allows users to interact with and provides sample code for the available FDS UI/UX components: [https://apache.github.io/nifi-fds/](https://apache.github.io/nifi-fds/).

 #### npm

 For developers not interested in building the FDS NgModule you can use **npm** to install the distribution files.
+(TBD: awaiting 0.1 release)

 ```bash
 npm install nifi-fds